0cjs/sedoc/8bit/msx/basic.md

 - Optional parameters (`[,…]`) may be omitted; the trailing comma must be given if parameters after that are specified.

+From MSX-DOS, you can enter Disk BASIC with the `BASIC` command and return with the `CALL SYSTEM` command. (`CALL SYSTEM` seems to do a warm boot of whatever diskette is in the drive; returning does not prompt for the date/time, but BASIC will restart if there's no MSX-DOS diskette in the drive.)

 ### Devices

     Device  Description                 Provided by